 What Makes Everest Base Camp Beautiful

-- Syangboche is a panoramic view of the Himalayas, including Mt.
+- Hike to Syangboche to witness a panoramic view of the Himalayas, including Mt.
 Everest.

-- The biggest Tengboche Monastery is a stunning view of Everest and other mountains.
+- Spiritual tour of Tengboche Monastery and stunning views of Everest and other mountains.

 - Pass through different landscapes and terrains, such as lush jungles, barren lands, rocky ridges, glacial moraines, and snowy mountains.